 include the following verbiage for placement in Section 38 of the Residential Real Estate Purchase and Sale Contract:

-- Seller will contribute up to $________ towards buyer closing costs, points and prepaids.
+Seller will contribute up to $___________ towards, but not to exceed, the amount of buyer closing costs, points, and prepaids.

 * There are other requirements for getting approved for a HomeReady mortgage.
 Speak with your lender to learn more.